oracc/nisaba/docs/development.md

 ```
 npm run compile
 npm run package
-code --install-extension nisaba-0.0.1.vsix
+code --install-extension nisaba-<VERSION>.vsix
 ```

+Replace `<VERSION>` with the version of Nisaba you are compiling (e.g., `1.2.0`).

-If you open this directory in Visual Studio Code, you should be able to run the compile and package commands from the list of "npm scripts" in the sidebar on the left.
+If you open the top-level directory in Visual Studio Code, you should be able to run the compile and package commands from the list of "npm scripts" in the sidebar on the left.
 (Re)start Visual Studio Code to make the changes take effect:

 ```
-code
+code .
 ```

 ## Running tests